 Live editing text and HTML content of the page with the Sublime Text from the page context or DevTools.

-Sublime Text is a trademark of Sublime HQ Pty Ltd, registered in the U.S. and other countries.
-This extension is an independent project and has no relationship with this product.
+"Sublime Text" is a trademark of Sublime HQ Pty Ltd, registered in the U.S. and other countries.
+This extension is an independent project with no affiliation to the mentioned product.